Neural Scaling Laws in Robotics: Results

+The power coefficients \(\alpha\), \(\beta\) and \(\gamma\) are the most significant factors in understanding scaling behaviors, as outlined in Tables~\ref{tab:research_results_beta_all} and ~\ref{tab:research_results_beta_above_07}.
+While Table~\ref{tab:research_results_beta_all} presents all collected data, Table ~\ref{tab:research_results_beta_above_07} filters out outliers with low \(R^2\) values, focusing on data points where increased resources directly correlate with improved performance.
+This filtering approach reduces deviations between the median and mean values, refining our understanding of scaling efficiency.

+For data size, the power coefficients range from -0.217 (median) to -0.276 (mean); for model size, they span from -0.172 to -0.246, and for compute, from -0.105 to -0.141.
+This means, that that doubling performance in robotics requires scaling data by $24.39\times$, parameters by $56.26\times$, and compute by $736.13\times$ (median power exponent used for calculation).

+Interestingly, scaling coefficients for seen data (mean -0.389; 95\% CI: -0.502, -0.276) substantially outperform those for unseen data (mean -0.155; 95\% CI: -0.216, -0.094), reinforcing the importance of diverse and comprehensive datasets in improving general-purpose robotics performance.

-Our review suggests that 90\% of scaling studies exhibit \(\beta\) values between 0 and -1, indicating diminishing returns.
-Given the limitations posed by Moore's law, data constraints in embodied AI (the largest dataset having ~2.5 million episodes~\citep{padalkar2023open}), and inference challenges on edge devices, achieving efficient scaling in robotics is a formidable challenge.
-Detailed data on all scaling coefficients and \(R^2\) values are included in appendix tables~\ref{tab:RFM_C} to~\ref{tab:LLM_N}.
+Our analysis indicates that 87\% of scaling studies show \(\alpha\), \(\beta\) and \(\gamma\) values between 0 and -1, suggesting diminishing returns as resources increase.
+Considering the constraints of compute, data availability in robotics (with the largest dataset comprising 2.5 million episodes~\citep{padalkar2023open}), and the challenges of inference on edge devices, achieving efficient scaling in robotics remains a significant challenge.